-Section 44AE and Section 44AB deal with Presumptive Taxation of Business.
-Section 44AE deals with Presumptive Taxation of Business of plying, hiring or leasing goods carriages whereas Section 44AD deals with Presumptive Taxation of Other Business.
+Section 44AE, Section 44AD deal with Presumptive Taxation of Business.
+Section 44AE deals with Presumptive Taxation of Business of plying, hiring or leasing goods carriages whereas Section 44AD deal with Presumptive Taxation of Other Business.

-The following article deals with Section 44AE only and for Presumptive Taxation under Section 44AD, kindly refer this article – Section 44AD: Income of any Business presumed @ 8%.
+The following article deals with Section 44AE only and for Presumptive Taxation under Section 44AD, kindly refer this article – Presumptive Taxation of other Businesses – Income @8%.

 Provisions of Section 44AE for Transporters